cassiancc/infrared/docs/getting-started.md

 # Getting Started

 There are multiple ways to install or setup you Infrared instance.
-Depending on what setup you choose you will have different pro and cons in usage and update cycles.
+Depending on what setup you choose you will have different pros and cons in usage and update cycles.

 ## Quick Start